altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 His dream actually...
 So out of place things...
 Are less out of place there..."
-*Gerald gestured toward the navigator who straightened his tie,* "A::That's why he's going with you."
+*Gerald gestured toward the navigator who straightened his tie* "A::That's why he's going with you."
-~Captain alacira studied at her pocket watch~
+~Captain Alacira studied at her pocket watch~
 ~Martha heard a small crash in the distance, like thunder only deeper~ "G::That's the first threshold - we can't keep her here much longer."
 *Gerald nodded*
 }
 {
-"A::If you get in trouble: Kent here will take you back," *Gerald took her hand and placed it in Kent's*
+"A::If you get in trouble: Kent here will take you back."
-*And before Martha could speak - he placed both on the snow globe* "G::Good luck,"
+*Gerald took her hand and placed it in the navigator's* *And before Martha could speak - he placed both on the snow globe* "G::Good luck!"
 ~Was the last she heard before a feeling of cold ice permeated her skin~ }
 {